 Be mindful that non organic fruit and vegetables will have high levels of pesticides that can disrupt hormones.
 If you can’t buy organic please make sure you wash your produce carefully with bicarbonate of soda or white vinegar.

-Foods you need to include more of in your diet
+Foods you need to include to improve fertility

 For hormone health and a sperm synthesis, you need to consume good quality protein.
 Go for lean meats like chicken, turkey, eggs, fish and vegetable sources like lentils, chickpeas, all beans and nuts and seeds.